rendivs925/rendivs925/README.md

-Full Stack Engineer passionate about building impactful SaaS solutions with a strong emphasis on creating high-performing, easily maintainable, and scalable applications.
-My technical expertise includes developing:
+As a Full Stack Engineer, I’m passionate about building impactful software that is high performing, maintainable, and scalable.
+I focus on creating clean, efficient solutions that deliver real value to users and businesses alike.

-- High-performance backends using Rust (Actix Web).
+💡 What I specialize in:
-- Dynamic and user-friendly frontends with TypeScript and Next.js.
+- Backend Engineering: Crafting fast, reliable APIs using Rust (Actix Web) and Node.js (Express).
-- Versatile server-side applications using Node.js and Express.
+- Frontend Development: Building dynamic, interactive UIs with TypeScript, Next.js, and Tailwind CSS, as well as Leptos for Rust powered web apps.
-- Efficient and customizable user interfaces with Tailwind CSS.
+- Database Design: Designing flexible, scalable schemas using MongoDB to support evolving product needs.

-- Scalable and flexible databases with MongoDB.
+I’m passionate about clean architecture, performance, and great developer experience.
+I enjoy collaborating with forward thinking teams to solve complex problems and deliver robust, future ready solutions.

-I am eager to contribute my skills to forward-thinking teams and projects, where I can tackle complex challenges and deliver robust, valuable solutions.
+Let’s connect and build something meaningful.